ksachdeva/k8s-examples/example-3-app-with-db/README.md

 $ az storage container create -n mongodisk --account-name 00hadbnwnrnqbbyagnt0
 ```

 At this point of time you have a `container` in your storage account.
-In this container we need to now update a `data-disk`.
+In this container we need to now add a `data-disk`.

 Based on what I saw there is no option to instruct Azure to create the data-disk so we have to first create it locally and then upload it.
 This is not a trivial process but fortunately there are set of scripts written by https://github.com/colemickens/azure-tools to simplify the process.
-The author of the script has put all these scripts in a docker image as well which is a better way of using these scripts.
+The author of the script has put all these scripts in a docker image to make the usage simpler.

-Before pulling the `azure-tools` docker image make sure to appropriate prepare following environment variables:
+Before pulling the `azure-tools` docker image make sure to prepare following environment variables:

 ```bash
 export AZURE_SUBSCRIPTION_ID=<FILL_IT_PLEASE>